top of page

 When a young girl helps tend to her grandmother's garden, she begins to notice things that make her curious.

-Why does her grandmother have long, braided hair and beautifully coloured clothing?
-Why does she speak nother language and spend so much time with her family?
+Why does her grandmother have long, braided hair and beautifully colored clothing?
+Why does she speak another language and spend so much time with her family?
 As she asks her grandmother about these things, she is told about life in a residential school a long time ago, where all of these things were taken away.

 When We Were Alone is a story about a difficult time in history, and, ultimately, one of empowerment and strength.